koperagen/csv-converter/README.md

 A toolbox for semi-automated localization

-1. Convert properties file (part i18n bundle) to CSV
+1. Convert properties file (part i18n bundle) to CSV [[CLI app]](https://github.com/koperagen/csv-converter/tree/master/src/jvmMain/kotlin/csv)

     CSV seems to be natural fit for representing some entity with several parameters - localization variants in our case.
     Yet, string resources usually stored as `key=value` files.